Abokyy/ThisNoAll-DL-HomeWork/README.md

 # Estimating the distance between people on public spaces based on neural networks
 I. milestone: week 7. (october 25.
 23:59)
-Collect data, prepare data for teaching, visualization (if needed).
+Collect data, prepare data for training, visualization (if needed).
-Result: teaching, validation and test database
+Result: training, validation and test database

 # Research background:
 There are plenty of solutions around this, but they can not handle group of friends or a family, where a kid is just running around.
 So these solutions can not be used, because the number of false positives would be high.

 # Collecting data:
 The video footage is from a public CCTV camera placed on the Times Square, New York.
 The 3 hour and 15 minute long video is not static, meaning that there are some zooming and rotating on the recording.
 In the video the our focus is on the pedestrians, street musicians and street mascots and not on the street.
-It is common in the Time Square that people put on customes or mascots, Micky Mouse for example, so we should teach our model to handle this.
+It is common in the Time Square that people put on customes or mascots, Micky Mouse for example, so we should train our model to handle this.
 The live footage is available here: https://www.youtube.com/watch?v=oSFAIEOeIpE

 ![alt text](https://github.com/Abokyy/ThisNoAll-DL-HomeWork/blob/main/assets/capture.png?raw=true)